carecon/fabric3-nats/README.md

 The 'topic' attribute is optional.
 If it is not set, the topic will default to 'fabric3'.
 If it is set to '#domain' the topic will be the the Fabric3 domain name appended with the runtime name as in 'domain.vm'.

+The NATS binding supports extensible de/serializers.
+A de/serializer is a component that implements java.util.Function and take or return a String (the message payload type supported by NATS).
+De/serializers are configured on the NATS Binding by setting the component name.
+For an example, see JsonSerializer and
+JsonDeserializer in the test-nats module.

 License
 -------------------------
 Licensed under the Apache 2.0 License (http://fabric3.org/license.html)